 Perhaps the answer to all three questions is: Yes.
-Her coffin - custom-designed and enormous for such a small person - was nearly filled to the brim before her body was placed inside.
-A layer of charcoal was placed inside first at the very bottom.
-This was standard procedure during the days before modern embalming and was designed to keep down odors and wetness emanating from the deceased.
+Her coffin, custom-designed and enormous for such a small person, was nearly filled to the brim before her body was placed inside.
+Before anything else, a layer of charcoal was placed inside, at the very bottom.
+This was standard procedure during the days before modern embalming, designed to keep down odors and wetness emanating from the deceased.
 Spread over this was one of Prince Albert's dressing gowns.

 Among the contents of Queen Victoria's coffin were also sentimental mementos from loved ones and friends.
 These varied from shawls to books, bracelets to lockets, and photos to fresh flowers.
 Even Victoria herself was adorned with rings on every finger, bracelets on both wrists, lockets and pendants, one hand on Albert's plaster hand, the other clutching John Brown's photo and lock of hair.
 The crowning touch was her delicate white bridal veil.

-A Sprig Of Heather Hidden Beneath Other Flowers Was Necessary
+A Sprig Of Scottish Heather Was Hidden Beneath Other Flowers